vanilla/generator-vf/README.md

 # generator-vf

-A [Yeoman](http://yeoman.io) generator for Vanilla that will make your Application, Plugin, and Theme development a breeze
+A [Yeoman](http://yeoman.io) generator for Vanilla that will make your Plugin and Theme development a breeze

 ## Getting Started